weberdaniel/reactive-cpp/README.md

 $ cmake .. <br>
 $ make -j 24 # in case of 24 cpu cores <br>

+<b> Note: </b> While this might seem tedious, it enables to distinguish both
+external dependencies and the artifacts itself, for e.g. caching the first step in a docker container.

 # Actor Frameworks and Reactive Design

 Actor Frameworks are a crucial building block for Artificial Intelligence.
 Actor Frameworks have been first introduced by